-- A. Be accompanied by full details of the proposed surface water drainage scheme including gully maintenance and clearance (including details of its route, design and specification, how consideration has been given to the use of Sustainable Drainage Systems (SuDS), and details of its ongoing management and maintenance for the lifetime of the development) as part of their planning application. - B. Use natural flood risk alleviation methods, including floodplain woodland, wetlands and other 'soft engineering' techniques. - C. Ensure that existing drainage ditches and culverts are retained and, where possible and necessary, enhanced.
+- A. Be accompanied by full details of the proposed surface water drainage scheme including gully maintenance and clearance (including details of its route, design and specification, how consideration has been given to the use of Sustainable Drainage Systems (SuDS), and details of its ongoing management and maintenance for the lifetime of the development) as part of their planning application. - B. Use natural flood risk alleviation methods, including floodplain woodland, wetlands and other 'soft engineering' techniques. - C. Ensure that existing drainage ditches and culverts are retained on the development site and, where possible and necessary, enhanced and maintained.